lord/wargo/readme.md

 - [ ] sha check downloaded binaries
 - [ ] pass arguments to test binary
 - [ ] colored output from test binary
+- [ ] automatically print a . every 5 minutes so Travis doesn't go to sleep